-If you’re actively getting weaker, slower, and your stamina is deteriorating despite regular exercise, you’re probably training too much.
+If you’re actively getting weaker, slower, or your stamina is deteriorating despite regular exercise, you’re probably training too much.
 Note, though, that this isn’t the same as deloading.
-Pushing yourself to higher weights and failing at those is a normal part of progression, but if you’re unable to lift weights that you formerly handled with relative ease, you may be overtrained.
+Pushing yourself with higher weights and failing at those is a normal part of progression, but if you’re unable to lift weights that you formerly handled with relative ease, you’re likely overtraining.

-2. You’re losing leanness despite increased exercise.
+2. You’re not losing fat and maybe even gaining it despite increased exercise.

 It’s about the hormones.
 You’re “burning calories,” probably more than ever before, but it’s predominantly glucose/glycogen and precious muscle tissue.
 Net effect: you’re getting less lean.
-The hormonal balance has been tipped.
-You’ve been overtraining, and the all-important testosterone:cortisol ratio is lopsided.
-Generally speaking, a positive T:C ratio means more muscle and less fat, while a negative ratio means you’re either training too much, sleeping too little, or some combination of the two.
+The hormonal balance has been tipped; the all-important testosterone:cortisol ratio is lopsided.
+Generally speaking, a positive T:C ratio means more muscle and less fat, and vice versa.
+A negative ratio means you’re either training too much, sleeping too little, or some combination of the two.
 Either way, too much cortisol will increase insulin resistance and fat deposition, especially around the midsection.

 3. You’re lifting/sprinting/HIITing hard every single day.